nuc134r/ExpertSystem/README.md

 GoodHobbie(X) : Fun(X);
 ```

 `X` stands for an atom (like atom in Prolog).
-Atom is like a variable in math formula.
+Atom is like a placeholder or a variable.
 Atoms must be one-letter.

 ### Fact